Elijah Thurmon

 Elijah Thurmon (born August 2, 1978) is an American former professional football wide receiver who played in the Canadian Football League (CFL).
 He entered the NFL as a free agent with the Philadelphia Eagles.
 Thurmon played college football for Howard University, and was inducted into their hall of fame in 2016.

-Early years
+Early life

 Thurmon attended Meade High School where he played football, basketball and track.

 At Howard University Thurmon earned NCAA Academic All American, the Howard University Excellence Award, and MEAC Academic Honors.
 He was also a recognized as a Unanimous All American as he broke Howard and MEAC total pass receiving yards and pass receptions records.

 Professional career

 National Football League

 Considered one of the best wide receivers in the MEAC while at Howard University, Thurmon was acquired as a free agent by the NFL's Philadelphia Eagles.
 The following season, he signed with the Oakland Raiders and in the 2003 season, the Chicago Bears signed him and allocated him to NFL Europe's Berlin Thunder where he started ten games as wide receiver, leading the team with 37 receptions for 412 yards and five touchdowns.